 - Non-refundable application fee of $50.00 USD

-- Letters of recommendation with cover forms.
+- Letters of recommendation with cover forms (submitted through your online application).
 Please note: one letter of recommendation should come from a current or recent employer

 - Statement of Purpose/Essay Question Responses